fengjixuchui/EVA/UPDATE.md

-# UPDATE: IM BACK, WORKING ON NEW VERSION THAT WONT EVEN CONTAIN THE SHELLCODE :) SO FUCK VIRUSTOTAL
+# UPDATE [FRIDAY JULY 2]: IM BACK, WORKING ON NEW VERSION THAT WONT EVEN CONTAIN THE SHELLCODE :) SO FUCK VIRUSTOTAL

 *************************************************************************************************************************